nhaarman/ListViewAnimations/README.md

 This library uses the [Decorator Pattern][3] to stack multiple `AnimationAdapter`s on each other:

 * Implement your own `BaseAdapter`, or reuse an existing one.
-* Stack multiple `AnimationAdapter`s on eachother, with your `BaseAdapter` as a base.
+* Stack multiple `AnimationAdapter`s on each other, with your `BaseAdapter` as a base.
 * Set the `ListView` to your last `AnimationAdapter`.
 * Set your last `AnimationAdapter` to the `ListView`.